parthchandra/drill/contrib/native/client/readme.win.txt

         iii) If you do not have the 64 bit assembler installed, boost-context does not build.
 It is safe to ignore it as boost-context is not needed for Drill

+Notes on building withVisual Studio 2013
+  You can download the prebuilt binary from http://sourceforge.net/projects/boost/files/boost-binaries/1.55.0/ Installs in C:\local\boost_1_55_0

 2.2 Protobuf (2.5.0)
     Get protobuf from here: https://protobuf.googlecode.com/files/protobuf-2.5.0.zip